cyclr/docs/pages/connector-authentication/Mindful-Datastore.md

 8. Select **Create**.

 The makes the field available in steps that use the **Upsert Data Set** method.
 The value you assign to the field is stored and sent in the `data_values` object against the specified key name.
 You can repeat this process for any key and value pair you want to add to the `data_values` object.

+### Custom objects

+The **Get Data Set** method uses Cyclr custom objects to map possible dataset fields dynamically based on the specified customer contact number.

+### Set up a custom object

+When you set up a custom object it creates a new method category with the parameters you enter.
+To set up a custom object:

+1. Go to the **Mindful Datastore** connector **Settings** page.
+2. Under the **Methods and Fields** heading, expand the **Data Sets** category.
+3. Select the red **Copy this Category to create a Custom Object Category** icon.
+4. Enter the required customer contact number into **Specify object name**.
+5. Select **Copy**.

+A new custom object category will have been created with the specified contact number. **Get Data Set** can now be run from within this category with all dataset fields mapped automatically.